 - Individuals who meet ABS requirements may apply for the exam through the online application process, which is posted each year in early spring (see How to Apply).
 Applicants in U.S. programs must use the login information mailed to programs at that time.
 Canadian applicants should contact the ABS office for access.
 After your application is approved, you will be sent instructions on how to register for this year's exam.

 - Once you are registered for the exam, you will be mailed an exam admission authorization letter with final details and instructions on reserving a place at a computer-testing center.
 You must have this letter to reserve a testing center spot.

 - Active duty military personnel who may encounter difficulty taking the exam due to their service should contact the ABS as soon as possible.

-- Applicants who complete residency in the 2012-2013 academic year or thereafter:
+Applicants who completed residency in the 2012-2013 academic year or thereafter:

-- Upon application approval, they will be offered a maximum of four opportunities within a four-year period to pass the QE.
-If an applicant decides not to take the exam in a given year, it is a lost opportunity as the four-year limit is absolute.
+- Upon application approval, will receive up to four opportunities within a four-year period to pass the QE.
+If an applicant decides not to take the exam in a given year, it is a lost opportunity.

 - Must apply for the QE within three academic years after completion of residency.